gwanghong/startup/notes.md

 [to Readme File](README.md)

+# Service design
+Leveraging HTTP
+The HTTP verbs such as GET, POST, PUT, and DELETE
+For example, a web service for managing comments might list the comments (GET), create a comment (POST), update a comment (PUT), and delete a comment (DELETE).

+#Endpoints#
+Grammatical - With HTTP everything is a resource (think noun or object).
+You act on the resource with an HTTP verb.
+For example, you might have an order resource that is contained in a store resource.
+You then create, get, update, and delete order resources on the store resource.

+Readable - The resource you are referencing with an HTTP request should be clearly readable in the URL path.
+For example, an order resource might contain the path to both the order and store where the order resource resides: /store/provo/order/28502.
+This makes it easier to remember how to use the endpoint because it is human readable.

+Discoverable - As you expose resources that contain other resources you can provide the endpoints for the aggregated resources.
+This makes it so someone using your endpoints only needs to remember the top level endpoint and then they can discover everything else.
+For example, if you have a store endpoint that returns information about a store you can include an endpoint for working with a store in the response.

+Compatible - When you build your endpoints you want to make it so that you can add new functionality without breaking existing clients.
+Usually this means that the clients of your service endpoints should ignore anything that they don't understand.
+Consider the two following JSON response versions.

+Simple - Keeping your endpoints focused on the primary resources of your application helps to avoid the temptation to add endpoints that duplicate or create parallel access to primary resources.
+It is very helpful to write some simple class and sequence diagrams that outline your primary resources before you begin coding.
+These resources should focus on the actual resources of the system you are modeling.
+They should not focus on the data structure or devices used to host the resources.
+There should only be one way to act on a resource.
+Endpoints should only do one thing.

+Documented - The Open API Specification is a good example of tooling that helps create, use, and maintain documentation of your service endpoints.
+It is highly suggested that you make use of such tools in order to provide client libraries for your endpoints and a sandbox for experimentation.
+Creating an initial draft of your endpoint documentation before you begin coding will help you mentally clarify your design and produce a better final result.
+Providing access to your endpoint documentation along with your production system helps with client implementations and facilitates easier maintenance of the service.
+The Swagger Petstore example documentation is a reasonable example to follow.

+There are many models for exposing endpoints.
+We will consider three common ones, RPC, REST, and GraphQL.

+## RPC

+# SOP and CORS
+Same Origin Policy (SOP)
+Cross Origin Resource Sharing (CORS)

 # Port
 Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).
 The ports may be exposed externally, or they may only be used internally on the device